Sony A7 II vs Nikon D3300

 Review summary: Sony A7 II vs Nikon D3300

 So how do things add up?
 Which of the two cameras – the Sony A7 II or the Nikon D3300 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Sony Alpha A7 II: